Alcohol Detox: Signs, Symptoms & Treatment of Alcohol Withdrawal for Addiction Recovery

 The amount of time that it will take an individual to detox from alcohol and the range of withdrawal symptoms that they will feel at each point during the alcohol detoxification process can be outlined on an alcohol detox timeline.
 For most people, the alcohol detox timeline spans a period of about 3 weeks to a month from start to finish but for some this timeline must be stretched to accommodate the fact that an individual chose to taper their drinking off first, drank for a very long period of time prior to detox or suffered from one of various other health conditions.

 The side effects that become evident when an alcoholic begins the detoxification phase of treatment may be physical, emotional or psychological in scope.
 Some of the most common alcohol detox side effects are physical but as the detoxification process progresses, many emotional and psychological side effects come into play as well.
 According to the National Institute on Alcohol Abuse and Alcoholism, these symptoms often include anxiety, depression, and sleep disturbances.
-The recovering alcoholic may feel emotionally burdened with their alcoholism, they may feel that they can’t have fun without alcohol and they could feel a wide range of physical symptoms associated with detox so it’s important to have medical and emotional support on hand during this phase of treatment.
+The recovering alcoholic may feel emotionally burdened with their alcohol addiction, they may feel that they can’t have fun without alcohol and they could feel a wide range of physical symptoms associated with detox so it’s important to have medical and emotional support on hand during this phase of treatment.

 The protocol that a detox center takes to ensure a safe alcohol detox is called the alcohol detox protocol.
 Each detox center or treatment center will have a different protocol that they use but in most cases the protocol is relatively similar and includes the abstinence from alcohol, the use of certain medications or medical intervention to ensure the medical safety of the recovering alcohol and plenty of rest to ensure well-being.
 This alcohol detox protocol may differ even within a facility from one alcoholic to the next based on individual health needs and various other factors.